telosnetwork/native-to-evm-escrow-example/README.md

 This repository contains two scripts to help you construct a `cleos propose` command:

-- `generateEVMTransavction`, that serializes the EVM transaction data of a call to the `setLockDuration()` function of the `TelosEscrow` EVM contract
+- `generateEVMTransaction`, that serializes the EVM transaction data of a call to the `setLockDuration()` function of the `TelosEscrow` EVM contract
 - `generatePermissions`, that retreives the Telos BPs and adds them to a permissions array

 ## Requirements